Best daily deals

 It’s a shame, but as long as you go into buying your earbuds with realistic expectations, you can still enjoy them for convenience.
 What’s more, many products include one or two-year warranties, and you may be able to reach out to customer support for a replacement or credit if your earbuds’ performance declines dramatically.

-With the advent of iOS 14, though, we may see a change in true wireless battery software, as led by Apple.
-At WWDC 2020, the company announced that iOS 14 will include Optimized Battery Charging for its AirPods series.
-This means the AirPods and AirPods Pro will learn each user’s charging habits and hold off on completing a full charge cycle to 100%.
+Ever since iOS 14, Apple has included Optimized Battery Charging for its AirPods series.
+This means the AirPods and AirPods Pro learn each user’s charging habits and hold off on completing a full charge cycle to 100%.
 Instead, the case won’t charge the buds beyond 80% capacity until needed.
-The hope: this smart charging will increase the life cycle of Apple AirPods, and other companies will eventually follow suit.
+This is intended to increase the life cycle of Apple AirPods, and many other companies offer similar battery-saving modes on their platforms.

 Why you should trust SoundGuys